Jordan Poyer: 2022

-In Week 4, Poyer had two interceptions, six tackles, and six passes defensed in a 23-20 win over the Baltimore Ravens, earning AFC Defensive Player of the Week.
+In Week 4, Poyer had two interceptions, six tackles, and six passes defensed in a 23–20 win over the Ravens, earning AFC Defensive Player of the Week.
 Throughout the 2022 season, Poyer battled multiple injuries and missed several games but remained a key part of Buffalo's defense.
 Notably, he rode in a van to the Bills' game against the Kansas City Chiefs as he was unable to fly due to a collapsed lung.
 He was voted to his first Pro Bowl appearance at the end of the season.
+He was ranked 57th by his fellow players on the NFL Top 100 Players of 2023.

 2023

 On March 15, 2023, Poyer signed a two-year contract extension with the Bills.

+He finished the 2023 season with 101 total tackles (67 solo tackles), 4 passes defensed, and 1 sack.

+On March 6, 2024, Poyer was released by the Bills after seven seasons.

+Miami Dolphins

+On March 18, 2024, Poyer signed with the Miami Dolphins.
+During Miami's week 9 game against his former team, Poyer incurred a personal-foul penalty for a late fourth-quarter helmet-to-helmet hit on Bills receiver Keon Coleman.
+The hit injured Coleman and resulted in a 15-yard penalty on a third-down play, which set up Buffalo for a game-winning field goal.
+Poyer started 16 games for the Dolphins in 2024, receiving praise for his leadership in the locker room, though he did not record an interception for the second year in a row.
+He finished with 98 total tackles (51 solo) and 3 passes defensed on the season.

+Buffalo Bills (second stint)

+On August 27, 2025, Poyer signed with the Buffalo Bills' practice squad.
+Following Damar Hamlin being placed on injured reserve, Poyer was elevated to the active roster against the Atlanta Falcons in week 6.
+He was signed to the active roster on October 28.